nativefier/nativefier/README.md

 ## Introduction
 [![NPM](https://nodei.co/npm/nativefier.png)](https://nodei.co/npm/nativefier/)

-Package and wraps a single-page web app in an [electron](http://electron.atom.io) OS executable (.app, .exe, etc) via the command line.
+Packages and wraps a single-page web app in an [Electron](http://electron.atom.io) OS executable (.app, .exe, etc) via the command line.

-Simply a fork with a small layer of abstraction on top of [electron-packager](https://github.com/maxogden/electron-packager) for the CLI.
+Simply a fork with a small layer of abstraction on top of [electron-packager](https://github.com/maxogden/electron-packager) for the command line.

 I did this because I was tired of having to `⌘-tab or alt-tab` to my browser and then search through the numerous tabs open when I was using [Whatsapp Web](http://web.whatsapp.com) or [Facebook Messenger](http://messenger.com).

 ### Notes

 A back button is intentionally not provided because the tool is designed for single page apps.
 However, if desired, an executable can built for any url, and simply pressing the `backspace` key will take the user back to the previous page.

+*Tested only on OSX*

 ## Installation